siennana/siennana/README.md

 ### Hi there 👋, I'm Sienna.
-I'm a learning web and game developer
+I'm web and application developer

 ##### 🔭 I’m currently working on SiennaOS, my portfolio website which acts as a mini desktop operating system. https://siennana.github.io